The Eye - Planetarium Programs

 Stars Over Star City Series

-The series offers once monthly speakers and shows designed to educate, inspire, and explore a wide range of STEAM topics.
+The series offers speakers and shows designed to educate, inspire, and explore a wide range of STEAM topics.
 Dive deeper into celestial events, sociological and ethical questions, and worlds of research previously unexplored.
 Paired with immersive, interactive visuals, Stars Over Star City brings the science to you.
 This series is for the lifelong learners and the casually curious, both!

 *Resident Astrophysicist Specials: Take a guided and curated tour through the night sky!
 With our Stars over Star City series, learn about the seasonal changes to the stars, local astronomical phenomena, our planetary neighbors, and more!
 Our traditional star show hosts a rotating list of topics that will be sure to appeal to all space enthusiasts.
 You’ll even have the opportunity to ask your host all of your burning space questions!